stoneyrh/gSOAP/gsoap/ios_plugin/README.md

 operation definitions and types for the operation's data.
 By default, gSOAP assumes you will use C++ with STL.

+Because we will be using the gSOAP DOM parser in this example, which is created in our program with `xsd__anyType dom(ctx)` to extract plain XML content received in string `xmlmessage` with `xmlmessage >> dom`, an additional step is necessary.
+Add the following line to the wsdl2h-generated airport.h file:

+    #import "dom.h"

-To generate the stubs for the C++ proxy classes, run the soapcpp2.  compiler:
+To generate the stubs for the C++ proxy classes, run the soapcpp2:

     soapcpp2 -j -CL -I$GSOAP_HOME/import airport.h